yunhao-zou/EventHDR/README.md

 # EventHDR
- This is the implementation and dataset for [Learning To Reconstruct High Speed and High Dynamic Range Videos From Events](https://openaccess.thecvf.com/content/CVPR2021/papers/Zou_Learning_To_Reconstruct_High_Speed_and_High_Dynamic_Range_Videos_CVPR_2021_paper.pdf), CVPR 2021, by Yunhao Zou, Yinqiang Zheng, Tsuyoshi Takatani and Ying Fu.
+ This is the implementation and dataset for [Learning To Reconstruct High Speed and High Dynamic Range Videos From Events](https://openaccess.thecvf.com/content/CVPR2021/papers/Zou_Learning_To_Reconstruct_High_Speed_and_High_Dynamic_Range_Videos_CVPR_2021_paper.pdf), CVPR 2021, and its journal extension [EventHDR: From Event to High-Speed HDR Videos and Beyond](https://ieeexplore.ieee.org/abstract/document/10713104), TPAMI 2024

 ## News
+* 2024/10/09: The [**journal extension**](https://ieeexplore.ieee.org/abstract/document/10713104) of EventHDR has been accepted by TPAMI 2024
 * 2023/09/19: Both the training and testing datasets are avalable at [**OneDrive**](https://1drv.ms/f/s!AuA3qjJbfh9FjQa4GvHC_9Fn9UQm?e=jODI9N)
 * 2023/09/27: Release the evaluation code and pre-trained model
 ## Introduction